stefi-says/web3_projects_and_contributions/Hacking_The_Hackathon_Contributions/README.md

 - [Reflection and Proposal about the community, node centralization and access](https://github.com/OpenDataforWeb3/Resources/wiki/Reflection-and-Proposal-about-the-community,-node-centralization-and-access) : wrote about a discussion we were having on our meeting about running nodes.
 I would like to bring some light on how accessible node hardware are outside rich countries, I pretend to carry this discussion as we are tending to run our node as a community

+- [Fatom voters historical transaction till 23-01-23](https://github.com/OpenDataforWeb3/Resources/pull/112) made this dataset available to hackathon participants, during the ongoing hackathon so participants could test their Legos .
+Also, it will be included on our "Data Dictionary" page.

 Besides that I’ve been an active discord member, been in all weekly meetings, spread the word about our community to my network through Linkedin as in [here](https://www.linkedin.com/feed/update/urn:li:activity:7019709391100592129/) , in twitter spaces I’ve tried to interact and make questions that would help other hackathon participants, and retweet a lot of our content.